 See, the world has shifted in such a way (something to do with a pseudo-beam of light a la PKD’s VALIS) that multiple points of time are existing in various places around the globe.
 So, it is 1966 in Great Britain, but it is WWI in France and Germany.
 Russia is very nearly the end of the world – where the surface of the earth is nothing but hardened, featureless glass.
 Greece is in the age of Pericles and North America is wilderness.
 There’s the science fiction in the novel.
 It all starts because of a birthmark – which Hoyle does tie in to the conclusion – yet I can make no real sense of what he was trying to do with this little plot device.

 But while this concept would be really cool to explore and in the hands of a good author would really be a heck of an adventure, Hoyle just plods along with our somewhat dreary and banal main character.
 Who brings a piano to ancient Greece?!
 Farcical!
 So, instead of being a wicked time-space mashup, we get long-winded thoughts regarding music theory.
 But it’s serious music theory – it helps if you are familiar with Schubert and Chopin.
-And here when I say “familiar,” I mean you can actually recognize their work.
+And here when I say “familiar,” I mean you recognize their work and can comment about it.
 I liked Hoyle’s explanations of notes/tonality – it gave me more to think about.
 Music theory can be difficult to understand – because of the jargon.
-This explanation made me want to listen to Arnold Schoenberg and see what I hear after having read this novel.
+This explanation made me want to listen to Arnold Schoenberg (Cp. atonal) and see what I hear after having read this novel.

 At 160 pages, this should be a fast read.
 However, it was incredibly boring and absurd.
 Not a good absurd either.
 It was pathetic at points in terms of novel/literature/fiction aspects.
 Basically, if you are reading this for exciting science fiction – forget it, you will be completely and certainly disappointed.
 Maybe even annoyed.
 However, if you want a semi-interesting read about music, this book might interest you.
 I have to praise chapter twelve because it was, for me, the only interesting and exciting chapter in the novel.
 It has a lot of interesting ideas and can conjure some fun images – if only this chapter were expanded and by a better author.